shahid-ahmed-96/Adsorption/README.md

 **Output_Files:**
 Dump File contains the atomic positions at every 1000th timestep.<br>
-mp4 contain the time evolution of the atomic positions.<br>
+mp4 files contain the time evolution of the atomic positions.<br>